LDPC Codes with Local and Global Decoding: Finite-Length Analysis For ML Decoding

 \section{Finite-Length Analysis For ML Decoding}

 In this section, we extend to LDPCL codes the finite block-length analysis of \cite[Lemma~B.2]{Di02}.
-We derive upper bounds on the expected block erasure probability under ML decoding of regular LDPCL ensembles (see Section~\ref{sub:Regular}).
+We derive upper bounds on the expected block erasure probability under ML decoding of regular LDPCL ensembles.
 As shown in \cite{Di02}, the union bound is fairly tight for not too small block lengths, and the performance loss of iterative decoding compared to ML decoding is not too high.
-This motivates a bounding approach that simplifies the expressions by employing the union bound and the ML decoding analysis
+This motivates a bounding approach that simplifies the expressions by employing the union bound and the ML decoding analysis.
+The following bounds exemplify the effect on global decoding performance (in this case ML) caused by enabling local sub-block decoding.